Jeannette Jara: Student and union activism

-Government roles
+Bachelet administration (2014–2018)

-During the second administration of President Michelle Bachelet, Jara served as chief of staff to Undersecretary Julia Urquieta and later held positions in the Ministry of Social Development under Minister Marcos Barraza.
-On 10 October 2016, she was appointed Undersecretary of Social Welfare, a position she held until the end of Bachelet's term in March 11 2018.
+During the second administration of Michelle Bachelet, the Communist Party joined the ruling New Majority coalition.
+Jara served as chief of staff to the Undersecretary of Social Provision, Julia Urquieta, and later as an advisor in the Ministry of Social Development and Family.

-In 2021, she ran unsuccessfully for mayor of Conchalí, her home commune.
-Later that year, she was appointed municipal administrator of Santiago by Mayor Irací Hassler.
+In October 2016, President Bachelet appointed her Undersecretary of Social Provision, a post she held until the end of the administration in March 2018.
+After leaving government, she taught at the Academy of Christian Humanism University and worked as a municipal administrator for the Commune of Santiago under Mayor Irací Hassler.
+In 2021, she ran for mayor of Conchalí but was not elected.

-Minister of Labor and Social Welfare (2022–2025)
+Minister of Labor (2022–2025)

-On 21 January 2022, President-elect Gabriel Boric appointed Jara as Minister of Labor and Social Welfare, making her the first Communist Party member to lead the ministry since the return to democracy in 1990.
-She assumed office on 11 March 2022 and was later included in the comité político (political committee), a group of senior cabinet members.
+On 21 January 2022, President-elect Gabriel Boric appointed Jara as Minister of Labor and Social Provision.
+She assumed office on 11 March 2022, becoming the first Communist to hold the portfolio.